Pointwise Assouad dimension for measures: Introduction

 \section{Introduction}

-Originally, the Assouad dimension was defined as a means to investigate embedding problems of metric spaces \cite{A} and it is still used today as an efficient tool in studying these kinds of problems \cite{T}.
-In some sense, the Assouad dimension quantifies the size of the largest local parts of the space under investigation, which provides a heuristic on why it is so effective in the study of embedding problems: If the space has large local parts, it can not be embedded into a small space.
-In recent years, the Assouad dimension has gained increasing attention also in fractal geometry and dimension theory.
-The book by Fraser \cite{F} collects these recent developments in one place and provides an introduction to the theory of Assouad dimensions in fractal geometry.
-As is usual in fractal geometry, the Assouad dimension of a space is closely connected to a dual notion of dimension for the measures supported on the space.
-This Assouad dimension of a measure has a similar intuition behind it as the Assouad dimension of a space, it gives information on the least regular parts of the measure.
+Originally, the Assouad dimension was defined as a means to investigate embedding problems of metric spaces \cite{A}, and it is still used as an important tool in the field \cite{T}.
+In the past decade, the interest in the Assouad dimension has seen a substantial increase also in fractal geometry, and various Assouad-type dimensions have been developed and studied in many classical cases.
+The book by Fraser \cite{F} collects the recent developments in one place and provides an introduction to Assouad dimensions in fractal geometry.
+The Assouad dimension describes the local structure of the space by quantifying the size of the thickest parts of the space across all scales, which provides a heuristic on why it is effective in the study of embedding problems: if the space has locally thick parts, it can not be embedded into a small space.

+As is usual in dimension theory, the Assouad dimension of a space is closely connected to a dual notion of dimension for measures supported on the space.
+For a finite Borel measure $\mu$ fully supported on a metric space $X$, this \emph{Assouad dimension of the measure} is defined by

+where $B(x,r)$ is the closed ball with center $x$ and radius $r$.
+The Assouad dimension of a measure has a similar intuition behind it as the Assouad dimension of a space: it quantifies the size of the least regular parts of the measure across all scales.